Why you should NEVER use Sandstone for around the Pool and what you SHOULD

 What other stone pavers are not recommended around a pool?

-What should you do if you still want to Sydney Sandstone around the pool?
+What should you do if you still like to use Sydney Sandstone around your pool?

 If you love Sandstone, it is wise to use Sandstone look Porcelain Pavers.